swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 str.firstMatch(of: /<.+?>/)         // "<token>"
 ```

 The `U` option toggles the "eagerness" of quantifiers, so that quantifiers are reluctant by default, and only become eager when `?` is added to the quantifier.
 This change only applies within regex syntax.
-See the `defaultRepetitionBehavior(_:)` method, described above, for control over repetition behavior in `RegexBuilder` syntax.
+See the `defaultRepetitionBehavior(_:)` method, described above, for broader control over repetition behavior, including setting the default for `RegexBuilder` syntax.

 ```swift
 // '(?U)' toggles the eagerness of quantifiers: